-In accordance with the intent of the DA Zone variations as prescribed above, the proposed

-(B()/h-3•DA1•D350) Zone is appropriate in order to facilitate the development of a pedestrianoriented apartment building which includes active ground floor uses and residential uses above the first floor.
+In accordance with the intent of the DA Zone variations as prescribed above, the proposed (DA1•D350•B()) Zone is appropriate in order to facilitate the development of a pedestrian-oriented apartment building which includes active ground floor uses and residential uses above the first floor.
 The application of the DA1 Zone variation as the base zone requires residential units to be located above the first floor, which is desirable in this area of the Downtown.
-The h-3 holding provision requiring a wind impact assessment has been maintained on the base zone to ensure a wind impact assessment is carried out, should the applicant choose to forego the bonus zone and opt to change the development proposal and construct a building within the parameters of the base zone for which the wind impact has not been evaluated.
 The proposed Bonus Zone includes special regulations to permit reduced yard setbacks from the residential component of the tower and will allow for an increase to the maximum allowable height and density to 110 metres and 1,155 units per hectare in return for a specified building design which achieves many of eligible bonus zoning features outlined in Section 19.4.4 of the Official Plan.
 The inclusion of such features results in a public benefit which would be difficult to achieve through the normal development process.
-The recommended h-3 holding provision will not apply to the bonus zone given that a wind impact assessment has been completed for the specified building design and the bonus zone regulations do not allow for deviation from that design to a significant extent.